techandpeople/techandpeople.github.io/_videos/2020_rescue.md

 ###############
 # TO EDIT

-title: "Exploring Asymmetric Roles in Mixed-Ability Gaming"
+title: "Rescue: An Asymmetric Game for Mixed-Ability Play"

 # only used with custom source videos
 img: video_placeholder.png
 type: demo
-venue: CHI 2021
+venue: "2020"

 # IMPORTANT!
 # first link always the video link